Faith Voters Turnout in Big Numbers to Vote for President Trump

 Faith voters showed up at the polls in big numbers Tuesday, with what looks to be a greater turnout than in 2016.

-"If every legally cast ballot is counted in states where results are not yet finalized, that he'll be re-elected," said Ralph Reed, the FCC's chairman.
+"If every legally cast ballot is counted in states where results are not yet finalized, that he'll be re-elected," said Ralph Reed, the FFC's chairman.

 Despite the legal challenges that may be ahead, the group is confident President Trump will prevail largely thanks to evangelicals who came out to vote.

-"We still have to mine the numbers more, but it's looking like 4 million may be more Christians," said Tim Head, FCC executive director."
+"We still have to mine the numbers more, but it's looking like 4 million may be more Christians," said Tim Head, FFC executive director."

 President Trump took home 81 percent of the support of white evangelicals this year, the same as in 2016.